Step 1. Add the JitPack repository to your build file

 Please visit docs to learn more.

-Please read Notice.md to get to know the direct dependencies of each module.
+Please read NOTICE.md to get to know the direct dependencies of each module.

 This software is released under Apache License v2.